ArnaudLoos/HomeAssistant-Presentation/README.md

 A trigger will look at events happening in the system while a condition only looks at how the system looks right now.
 A trigger can observe that a switch is being turned on.
 A condition can only see if a switch is currently on or off.

 An example automation to turn on a porch light at sunset.
+The ```id``` attribute is necessary only if you manage automations from within Home Assistant using the [Automation Editor](https://home-assistant.io/docs/automation/editor/), which I don't recommend.

 ```yaml
 - id: '0001'